-The Frequency-Based Scheduler (FBS) is a task synchronization mechanism that enables you to run processes at specified frequencies.
+The Frequency-Based Scheduler (FBS) is a task synchronization mechanism that enables you to run processes at specified frequencies, and optionally with a specified deadline.
 A number of frequency-based schedulers can be configured and used simultaneously.
 Scheduling frequencies are based on a user-defined number of minor cycles that compose a major frame.
 Each scheduler can use any of several available timing sources to define scheduling frequency or can schedule at the completion of a cycle.
 In addition, frame overruns can be monitored.